eddiechu-zz/Encrypt-Delete-Test/README.md

 But how many IT operator can archive 100%

-Luckly, there is few endpoint software can really detect and stop ransomware encryption, that's why I develop this tool, not to replicate found malware, no signature, just do encrypt and delete
+# Which endpoint software can detect and stop ransomware encryption?

+That's why I develop this tool, not to replicate found malware, no signature, just do encrypt and delete

 It is safe enough to run it on your working PC and server, let you see the fact in your environment.